geraintluff/tv4/README.md

 ##### getMissingUris(filter)

-Return an Array with schema document uri's that are used as `$ref` in known schema's but which currently have no associated schema data.
+Return an Array with schema document URIs that are used as `$ref` in known schemas but which currently have no associated schema data.

 Use this in combination with `tv4.addSchema(uri, schema)` to preload the cache for complete synchronous validation with.

-* `filter` optional RegExp to filter uri's
+* `filter` optional RegExp to filter URIs

 ````
 var arr = tv4.getMissingUris();